Lawrence Edward Watkin

 Lawrence Edward Watkin (December 9, 1901 – December 16, 1981) was an American writer and film producer.
 He was known primarily as a scriptwriter for a series of 1950s Walt Disney films.

 Life

 Watkin was born in Camden (town), New York in 1901.
+He received a Bachelor of Arts degree from Syracuse University in 1924 and a master’s degree from Harvard in 1925.
+From 1926 until he entered the Navy in 1942, he was a member of Washington and Lee University's English Department in Lexington, Virginia.
 He died in 1981, a few days after his 80th birthday, in San Joaquin County, California.

 Writer

-Watkin was an English professor at Washington and Lee University in Lexington, Virginia.
-His first novel, On Borrowed Time, published in 1937, remains his best known work.
+Watkin's first novel, On Borrowed Time, published in 1937 while an English professor at Washington and Lee, remains his best-known work.
 It won the National Book Award as Bookseller Discovery of 1937, voted by members of the American Booksellers Association.

 It was dramatized in 1938 by Paul Osborn for a successful run on Broadway.
 A Hollywood film version with Lionel Barrymore and Sir Cedric Hardwicke followed in 1939.

 His next novel, Geese in the Forum (1940), was an allegory about university structures.